 If you see yourself or your experiences in any of our articles about possible church problems, I want to say that I’m sorry you’ve had such experiences, that they are not God’s plan, and that being hurt by a church or by specific church leaders or members should not put you off of the notion of fellowship.

 God has created us to need other people, to encourage each other in Christ, and to help others to grow in the Lord.
 One bad church experience, or five, doesn’t change that.
-But I have to take exception to those who claim that you owe any church whose leadership knowingly hurts you and your relationship with Him your service, your tithe, or your membership.
+But I have to take exception to those who claim that you owe any church whose leadership knowingly hurts you and your relationship with Him your service, your tithe, your membership, or your blind obedience.

 Sadly, churches can go wrong, or turn a blind eye when members hurt other members, and so on.
 And it doesn’t serve any good purpose to pretend that never happens, or to tell people who’ve been hurt that the problem is all in their head or some such, as often occurs.
 Thus the hard talk about hard subjects.
 God called you to everlasting life, and keeping you in fellowship with Him is far more important that keeping you in a toxic relationship with other folks who claim to have some hold over you.

 We now return you to our regularly scheduled article - Paul